NTmatter/tldr-lib/README.md

 It creates ES512 and ECMR keys.

 ## Credits

+The original author of Tangy is Martyn P.

 The original authors of [Tang](https://github.com/latchset/tang) are [Latchset](https://github.com/latchset/).
 Tang is based on the protocol described by Nathaniel McCallum and Robert Relyea (https://marc.info/?m=144173814525805).